What is the meaning of the barber pole?

 .and the handmade Mach 3 razor handle

 What do you think?
-Any suggestions or improvements just leave your comments below.
+If you have any suggestions or improvements, just leave your comments below.

 Woodworking requires many tools, but the most important tool of them all is the one you have in between your ears.
 Successful woodworking is mainly dependent on your ability to…